Last updated December 15, 2017

 If you email or otherwise contact us, our customer support team may retain information you'd find in an email, like first and last name, email address, and any online handles.
 This data is accessed exclusively by customer support and developers as needed, and helps us provide support, fix things, and generally talk directly to you.
 In the rare case we need to know your Write.as username, we delete its association with your identifying information as soon as we're done talking.

 We use an open-source application, called Piwik, to analyze visitor statistics.
 Using Piwik ensures that this data never leaves our servers, and big analytics companies like Google never see your data.
 It enables us to improve our product while still protecting your identity and data.

 Our business team and developers use Piwik to see where visitors come from, how they navigate around the site, and where they potentially get stuck.
 We often make small improvements to the site simply from seeing this high-level, anonymous data.

 We will never share your data for advertising, marketing, or world domination purposes.
 We will never change our stance on this.

 Access to our servers requires a valid search warrant signed by a judge.
 We will comply with lawful orders for the small amount of personal data we have on our users, but we (and our lawyers) will critically review every request we get, and promise to reject requests with insufficient legal backing.

-We publish a monthly warrant canary to notify users of any secret warrants we receive.
+We publish a quarterly warrant canary to notify users of any secret warrants we receive.

 We'll announce any major changes to this policy on our Twitter account.
 You should also see a prominent notification on the site the next time we update this.